 Paradise Valley is a tiny town located in the state of Nevada.
 With a population of 71 people and just one neighborhood, Paradise Valley is the 59th largest community in Nevada.

 Paradise Valley is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Paradise Valley is a town of managers, service providers, and sales and office workers.
-There are especially a lot of people living in Paradise Valley who work in management occupations (98.72%), healthcare suport services (1.28%), and office and administrative support (0.00%).
+Overall, Paradise Valley is a town of managers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Paradise Valley who work in management occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

 In addition, Paradise Valley is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-Being a small town, Paradise Valley does not have a public transit system used by locals to get to and from work.
+Paradise Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Paradise Valley is English.
 Other important languages spoken here include Italian and Polish.